Coal News We love to talk!

 He said if this measure is not accompanied by bulk coal imports to meet the deficit for normative availability, price pooling and across-the-board tariff revisions to reflect blended fuel price, the outcome would be disastrous for the power sector.

-- Amnesty report on Coal India baseless: Goyal Read more
+- Coal India output rises 10.5% in Q2 Read more